openapi-ts/openapi-typescript/packages/openapi-react-query/README.md

 npx openapi-typescript ./path/to/api/v1.yaml -o ./src/lib/api/v1.d.ts
 ```

-> ⚠️ Be sure to <a href="https://redocly.com/docs/cli/commands/lint/" target="_blank" rel="noopener noreferrer">validate your schemas</a>! openapi-typescript will error on invalid schemas.

 ## Usage

 Once your types have been generated from your schema, you can create a [fetch client](../openapi-fetch), a react-query client and start querying your API.